Emotionally Unavailable Men: Signs and Impacts on Mental Health

 2. They don’t offer emotional support

-One of the most common types of emotional unavailability in people can be that they frequently fail to support you or make you feel heard when you’re going through a difficult situation.
+One of the most common types of emotional unavailability in people is that they frequently fail to support you or make you feel heard when you’re going through a difficult situation.
 If you’re dating an emotionally unavailable man, an important part of deciding how to proceed may involve separating what they say from what they do.

 3. They always have excuses not to spend time with you